kehangchen/node-red-contrib-securedhttp/README.md

 from the default installation but with security built into it.
 If secured field is set to false, it has the same features as http in in the default installation.
-It uses a predefined OAuth endpoint validate the token in authorization header in a request and to check if the user with the token has privilege to access this node.
+It uses a predefined OAuth endpoint to validate the token in authorization header in a request and to check if the user with the token has privilege to access this node.

 Install